SARS: Outbreak in South China

 The SARS epidemic began in the Guangdong province of China in November 2002.
 The earliest case developed symptoms on 16 November 2002.
-The index patient, a farmer from Shunde, Foshan, Guangdong, was treated in the First People's Hospital of Foshan.
-The patient died soon after, and no definite diagnosis was made on his cause of death.
 Despite taking some action to control it, Chinese government officials did not inform the World Health Organization of the outbreak until February 2003.
 This lack of openness caused delays in efforts to control the epidemic, resulting in criticism of the People's Republic of China from the international community.
 China officially apologized for early slowness in dealing with the SARS epidemic.

+In 2003, when the virus broke out in China, a 72 year old with SARS infected multiple people on board an Air China Boeing 737, causing 5 deaths.

 The viral outbreak was subsequently genetically traced to a colony of cave-dwelling horseshoe bats in Xiyang Yi Ethnic Township, Yunnan.

 The outbreak first came to the attention of the international medical community on 27 November 2002, when Canada's Global Public Health Intelligence Network (GPHIN), an electronic warning system that is part of the World Health Organization's Global Outbreak Alert and Response Network (GOARN), picked up reports of a "flu outbreak" in China through Internet media monitoring and analysis and sent them to the WHO.
 While GPHIN's capability had recently been upgraded to enable Arabic, Chinese, English, French, Russian, and Spanish translation, the system was limited to English or French in presenting this information.
 Thus, while the first reports of an unusual outbreak were in Chinese, an English report was not generated until 21 January 2003.
 The first super-spreader was admitted to the Sun Yat-sen Memorial Hospital in Guangzhou on 31 January, which soon spread the disease to nearby hospitals.

 In early April 2003, after a prominent physician, Jiang Yanyong, pushed to report the danger to China, there appeared to be a change in official policy when SARS began to receive a much greater prominence in the official media.
 Some have directly attributed this to the death of an American teacher, James Earl Salisbury, in Hong Kong.
 It was around this same time that Jiang Yanyong made accusations regarding the undercounting of cases in Beijing military hospitals.
 After intense pressure, Chinese officials allowed international officials to investigate the situation there.
 This revealed problems plaguing the aging mainland Chinese healthcare system, including increasing decentralization, red tape, and inadequate communication.

 Many healthcare workers in the affected nations risked their lives and died by treating patients, and trying to contain the infection before ways to prevent infection were known.